-The SNP supports the creation of additional community facilities at Pease Pottage to serve the need arising from new users whilst benefiting existing residents of the surrounding area.
+The SNP supports the creation of additional community facilities at Pease Pottage to serve the need arising from new users, whilst benefiting existing residents of the surrounding area.

-Aim 4: Community Infrastructure Levy
+Aim 3: Community Infrastructure Levy

-- 5.15.
-The purpose of CIL is to raise funds from developments to help pay for infrastructure that is required to support new development across the district.
-The District Council have prepared an Infrastructure Delivery Plan (IDP) to support the District Plan.
-This sets out and identifies the infrastructure required to support the growth identified within the Plan. - 5.16.
-The Council are intending to progress work on a Community Infrastructure Levy Charging

-Schedule, which will set out the charging rates for new developments in Mid Sussex.
-No timetable has been decided for this work yet.

-- 5.17.
-Once adopted those parishes who have "made" neighbourhood plans will receive 25% of monies collected. - 5.18.
+- 5.16.
+The purpose of CIL is to raise funds from developments to help pay for infrastructure that is required to support new development across the District.
+MSDC has prepared an Infrastructure Delivery Plan (IDP) to support the MSDP.
+This sets out and identifies the infrastructure required to support the growth identified within the MSDP. - 5.17.
+MSDC are intending to progress work on a Community Infrastructure Levy Charging Schedule, which will set out the charging rates for new developments in Mid Sussex.
+No timetable has yet been decided for this work. - 5.18.
+Once adopted those Parishes who have "made" Neighbourhood Plans will receive 25% of monies collected.

+5.19.
 Public consultation feedback has highlighted a local desire to support schemes which deliver traffic management benefits in the area.
-In particular, SPC wish to support access improvements for pedestrians and cyclists across the Parish .
+In particular, SPC wish to support access improvements for pedestrians and cyclists across the Parish.

-Aim 4 Community Infrastructure Levy
+Aim 3: Community Infrastructure Levy